Customize Your Trip Now

 What should I expect if I have booked an airport transfer?

 After collecting your luggage and completing the immigration and customs procedures, you will walk through the exit gate.
-Take your time to look for a burgundy colored welcome sign with the Asianway Travel logo and your name (as pictured) being held by one of our drivers or tour guides.
+Take your time to look for a burgundy-colored welcome sign with the Asianway Travel logo and your name (as pictured) being held by one of our drivers or tour guides.
 Airports in South East Asia are often crowded but they are safe.
 Please take your time to look around and attempt to locate the Trails of Indochina representative.

 What happens if I have booked a transfer but cannot find it on arrival at the airport?